cleaver/cv-info/README.md

 ## Implementation

 This implementation is intentially simple.
-No Express or other frameworks.
+Neither Express nor other frameworks are used.
 There is a basic `server.js` to route the requests.
 All HTTP details are managed here.
 The resource handlers (`user.js` and `cvinfo.js`) are not HTTP aware.
 This is so they could be called from  API Gateway as an AWS Lambda, or similar.
 There's no database, although it could easily be added.